hanami/view/README.md

 ### Root

-Templates lookup is performed under the `Lotus::View.root` directory.
-You can specify a different path in a per view basis:
+Template lookup is performed under the `Lotus::View.root` directory.
+You can specify a different path on a per view basis:

 ```ruby
 class ViewWithDifferentRoot